sam-arth07/PerformanceEvalTool/testing_guide_after_fixes.md

     - Use an invalid resume file
     - Use an invalid video file
     - The app should gracefully handle these cases
+3. Test network transitions:
+    - Turn on airplane mode while using the app
+    - Verify the app switches to offline mode
+    - Turn off airplane mode
+    - Use the diagnostics to re-check server status

 ## Next Steps for Development